Jimma University: Overview

 The university is located in the city of Jimma, situated around 352 kilometers southwest of Addis Ababa.
 Its grounds cover some 167 hectares.
 JU is Ethiopia's first innovative community-oriented educational institution of higher learning, with teaching centers for healthcare students in Jimma, Omo Nada, Shebe, Agaro, and Asendabo.
 JU is a pioneer in Public health training.
 It has academic and scientific collaboration with numerous national and international partners.
 JU also publishes the biannual Ethiopian Journal of Health Sciences, and launched the Jimma University Journal of Law in October 2007.

 Academics

-Jimma University is one of Africa's largest and most comprehensive public research universities.
 The university has more than 4,000 faculty and staff members.
-It also has twelve research facilities, a modern hospital, a community school, a community radio station (FM 102.0), an ICT center, libraries, and revenue-generating enterprises.
-The university is operating on four campuses and is establishing its fifth campus at Agaro.
+It also has twelve research facilities, a hospital, a community school, a community radio station (FM 102.0), an ICT center, and libraries.
+The university operates on four campuses and is establishing its fifth campus at Agaro.
 Currently, the university educates more than 43,000 students in 56 undergraduate and 103 postgraduate programs in regular, summer, and distance education with more enrollments in the years to come.

-The university has many national and international linkages and collaborations in research, education, and community service.
-Its innovative educational philosophy, staff commitment and motivation, and availability of better research facilities have helped the university attract both national and international partners.